Nectan of Hartland: Life

 A "Life of Nectan", along with an account of the finding of his body and a collection of miracle stories, can be found in a 14th-century manuscript now in Gotha.
 The "Life" has been dated to the end of the 12th century.

 Its account holds that Nectan was born in Ireland but moved to Wales when he was young in 423 AD, the eldest of the 24 children of King Brychan of Brycheiniog (now Brecknock in Wales).
-Nectan heard of the great hermit of the Egyptian desert, St Anthony, and was inspired to imitate his way of life.
+Nectan heard of the great hermit of the Egyptian desert, Saint Anthony, and was inspired to imitate his way of life.
 Seeking greater solitude, Nectan and his companions left Wales, intending to settle wherever their boat happened to land.
 Nectan and his companions wound up on the northern coast of Devon at Hartland, where they lived for several years in a dense forest.
 The saint's family would visit him there on the last day of the year.
 Later, he relocated to a remote valley with a spring.

 At Hartland, Nectan lived in the solitude of a remote valley where he helped a swineherd recover his lost pigs and in turn was given a gift of two cows.
 Nectan's cows were stolen and after finding them he attempted to convert the robbers to the Christian faith.
-In return he was attacked by robbers who cut off his head.
+In return, he was attacked by robbers who cut off his head.
 The same authority says that he picked his head up and walked back to his well before collapsing and dying.
 Seeing this, the man who killed St Nectan went out of his mind, but the other thief buried him.
 From that time, miracles began to take place at St Nectan's tomb.
-Tradition also says that wherever Nectan's blood fell, foxgloves grew.
+Local tradition says that wherever the blood from Nectan's beheaded head fell, foxgloves grew.

 Nectan is also associated with St Nectan's Glen and Waterfall at Trethevy, near Tintagel, in Cornwall, where it is claimed he spent some time as a hermit.
 Nectan is believed to have sited his hermitage above the waterfall.
 According to legend, he rang a silver bell in times of stormy weather to warn shipping of the perils of the rocks at the mouth of the Rocky Valley.

 Nectan is also said to have appeared in 937, on the eve of the Battle of Brunanburh.
-A young man from Hartland felt himself afflicted with the plague called upon God and St Nectan to help him.
+A young man from Hartland felt himself afflicted with the plague and called upon God and St Nectan to help him.
 Nectan appeared to the young man just after midnight and touched the afflicted area of his body, healing him.
 When King Athelstan heard of this, asked for more information about St Nectan.
 The young man urged the king to have faith in St Nectan with faith, and he would be victorious.
 After the battle, Athelstan visited Hartland and donated property to the saint's church.